 November is Diabetes Awareness Month

-If you, or someone close to you has diabetes, you will know that it is one of the biggest causes of vision loss.
-We answer some of your questions:
+If you, or someone close to you has diabetes, you will know that diabetes is one of the biggest causes of vision loss.

 How does diabetes affect my eyes?